- Author: Richard Stim

 Some of the symptoms of dyslexia are as follows:

 While dyslexia poses challenges, individuals with dyslexia often have unique strengths and talents in other areas.
 Early identification and appropriate interventions can help individuals with dyslexia overcome these challenges.
-Some people are triggered by ADHD, dysgraphia, dyscalculia, anxiety, depression, and other functioning disorders.
+Some people are triggered by Attention Deficit Hyperactivity Syndrome (ADHD), dysgraphia, dyscalculia, anxiety, depression, and other functioning disorders.

 Eligibility Criteria For Getting Dyslexia Disability